 In January 2009 BeApple has their first gig abroad in Antwerp Belgium on the famous ‘Buster Cultural Platform’, well known for their artistic laboratories.
 Within a month after that 9 gigs in Liverpool are confirmed.

-In March 2009 BeApple also appears at the Lennon Memorial Event in Amsterdam Hilton, the conclusion of the legendary John and Yoko Bed-in for Peace memorial.
+As if that wasn’t enough, BeApple also appears at the Lennon Memorial Event in Amsterdam Hilton in March 2009, the conclusion of the legendary John and Yoko Bed-in for Peace memorial.

 During the 2009 Beatle Week from August 26 to the 1st of September BeApple attracts international attention.
 A request from Austria to play a gig directly after these nine ones has to be cancelled, it’s all too fast.
 In October a similar request follows from Argentina.
 An offer they can’t refuse.
 At the end of November all 4 gigs in Buenos Aires are sold out.

-BeApple enters a new phase in their short existence.
+BeApple ‘The Beatles with a twist’ enters a new phase in their short existence.
 What started in 2006 as a kind of experiment turns out to be a good guess.
 Half of their gigs nowadays are outside the Netherlands.
 BeApple plays their thirtieth show abroad in January 2012 in Tampere Finland.

 Today BeApple is acclaimed for their unique approach in the Beatles tribute scene.
 The ‘Eindhoven Four’ succeed to touch the atmosphere and the character of the original recordings in an unique personal way.
 BeApple’s “The Beatles with a twist” might be close to the sound of the fab four translated into the twenty-first century.